Hypergraph Two-Coloring in the Streaming Model: Introduction

 \section{Introduction}

 A hypergraph $H=(V,E)$ is a set system $E$ defined on a finite universe $V$ (called the vertex set).
 The sets in the set system are called \emph{hyperedges}.
-We consider $\n$-uniform hypergraphs, that is, hypergraphs whose hyperedges all have $\n$ elements.
-We say that a hypergraph is two-colorable, or has Property B, if there is an assignment of colors $\chi:V\rightarrow\{\mathrm{red},\mathrm{blue}\}$ to the vertex set $V$ such that every hyperedge $e \in E(H)$ has a vertex colored red and a vertex colored blue, that is, no hyperedge is \emph{monochromatic}.
+We consider $\n$-uniform hypergraphs, that is, hypergraphs each of whose hyperedges have $\n$ elements.
+We say that a hypergraph is two-colorable, or has Property B, if there is an assignment of colors $\chi:V\rightarrow\{\mathrm{red},\mathrm{blue}\}$ to the vertex set $V$ such that every hyperedge $e \in E$ has a vertex colored red and a vertex colored blue, that is, no hyperedge is \emph{monochromatic}.
 Note that the hypergraph two-coloring problem can be viewed as a constraint satisfaction problem where the clauses are of a specific kind (the \textrm{Not-All-Equal predicate}).

-In the special case of graphs (which we may view as two-uniform hypergraphs) two-colorability is easy to characterize and establish: the graph is two-colorable if and only if it does not have an odd cycle; one can find a two-coloring in linear time and $O(|V|)$ space with random access to the input; if the edges are streamed one at a time, a two-coloring can be constructed with $O(|V| \log |V|)$ space and $O((|E| + |V|)\log^2 |V|)$ bit operations.
+In the special case of graphs (which we may view as two-uniform hypergraphs) two-colorability is easy to characterize and establish: the graph is two-colorable if and only if it does not have an odd cycle; one can find a two-coloring in linear time and $O(|V|)$ space with random access to the input.

+In contrast, when $n>2$, the situation is not as simple: determining if a $n$-uniform hypergraph is two-colorable is NP-hard even for $n=3$, and there has been a long line of work on characterizing hypergraphs that have Property B (see Section~\ref{sec:prior-work-prop-b} for a brief overview).
+The best known result in this context is due to Radhakrishnan and Srinivasan~\cite{Radhakrishnan-Srinivasan}, who showed that any $\n$-uniform hypergraph with at most $O(\sqrt{\frac{n}{\ln n}}) 2^n$ hyperedges is two-colorable.

+While the two-coloring algorithm of Radhakrishnan and Srinivasan \cite{Radhakrishnan-Srinivasan} works in polynomial time, it assumes that one has random access to the input by having it available completely in memory.
+In many practical situations, such a restriction on the algorithm is not desirable: memory is limited to a small fraction of the size of the input, which needs to be loaded and read in parts from a source or \emph{stream}.
+Such scenarios are commonly encountered in practice, for e.g. in routers and databases.

+With such considerations in mind, the seminal work of Alon, Matias and Szegedy~\cite{AMS} defined and initiated a study of the \emph{streaming model}, and this area has seen a large body of work since.
+In particular, there has been a growing interest on exploring algorithms on graphs in the \emph{semi-streaming} model.
+Proposed by Muthukrishnan~\cite{Muthukrishnan05}, this model looks at solving fundamental problems on graphs such as Max-Cut, $s-t$-connectivity, shortest paths etc. (see, for e.g. the works \cite{FeigenbaumKMSZ04, FeigenbaumKZ04, FeigenbaumKMSZ05, McGregor14} and references therein) when the edges are revealed sequentially in a stream one at a time.
+The algorithm only has $O(|V| \poly\log(|V|)$ bits of workspace, and limited number of passes over the edge-stream, which means that it cannot store the entire graph in memory.
+For the specific problem of checking if the graph is bipartite (two-colorable), if the edges are streamed one at a time, a two-coloring can be constructed with $O(|V| \log |V|)$ space and $O((|E| + |V|)\log^2 |V|)$ bit operations \cite{FeigenbaumKMSZ04}.